vasavi245/week5_DayPlanner/README.md

 Following are the URLs:

-* The URL of the deployed application.
+* The URL of the deployed application:

 * The URL of the GitHub repository.
 - - -